Travinkel/belsign-photo-doc/docs/athomefx-framework.md

 AtHomeFX is a lightweight, Clean Architecture-compliant micro-framework for JavaFX, designed to automate and standardize the View–Controller–ViewModel relationship in modular JavaFX applications.
 Inspired by Afterburner.fx but rebuilt from scratch, AtHomeFX is modernized for JavaFX 21+ and follows strict layering and Domain-Driven Design principles.

+AtHomeFX now implements CERN's proven JavaFX best practices, focusing on a single Scene model with a central root container, explicit lifecycle management, and state-driven UI.
+For more information, see [AtHomeFX Framework: CERN-Style JavaFX Architecture](athomefx-framework-cern-style.md).

 ## Core Features

 - **Automatic FXML loading**